top of page

 While in Miami, Scott shared the stage with Arturo Sandoval, Felipe Lamoglia, and Armando Gola at The Titanic Brewery's weekly jam sessions.
 He also played with John Michalak, Gary Keller, Ira Sullivan, Billy Contreras, Andrew Synowiec, Brandon Wright, Troy Roberts, Phil Doyle, Aaron Mitter, and Dan McGovern.
 Routenberg performed locally at venues like The Globe Cafe, became house pianist at the iconic Biltmore Hotel in Coral Gables for two years, and brought his trio to the Gainesville Jazz and Blues Festival in 2006.
 He also played with the Naples Philharmonic in 2008 for their "New Years Eve Gala Big Band Bash."

-Routenberg received his Doctoral of Musical Arts degree (DMA) from the University of Miami in 2008.
+Routenberg received his Doctor of Musical Arts degree (DMA) from the University of Miami in 2008.
 Dr. Routenberg's Doctoral Essay Americana Suite: A Composition for Full Orchestra, Big Band and Jazz Chamber Ensembles Inspired by American Master Paintings is published by ProQuest.

 Awards and the John Lennon Songwriting Contest Maxell Song of the Year